guiperry/Wordpress-Inference-Engine/docs/Wordpress_Inference.md

             *   On success, populate the content editor `widget.Entry` with the AI-generated response.
             *   Allow the user to review/edit the generated content before saving it using the existing "Save Content" button.

-**Phase 3: AI-Driven "Redesign" (Content Replacement)**
+**Phase 3: AI-Driven Content Replacement**

-*   **Goal:** Streamline the process: select a page, click "Redesign", AI generates content, and updates the page automatically.
+*   **Goal:** Streamline the process: select a page, click "Replace", AI generates content, and updates the page automatically.
 *   **Tasks:**
-    *   **Add "AI Redesign" UI:**
+    *   **Add "AI Replace" UI:**
-        *   Add a button like "Redesign Page with AI".
+        *   Add a button like "Replace Page Content with AI" to the "Content Manager" tab.

     *   **Combine Generation & Update Logic:**
-        *   When "AI Redesign" is clicked:
+        *   When "AI Replace" is clicked:
             *   Get the selected page ID and its current content.
-            *   Show a progress dialog ("Redesigning...
+            *   Show a progress dialog ("Replacing...
 Fetching content...
 Generating...
 Updating...").
             *   Construct the generation prompt.
             *   Call `InferenceService.GenerateText`.
             *   On successful generation, immediately call `WordPressService.UpdatePageContent` with the generated content.